Skip to content

 Supported Kubernetes Services for HA

-To enhance scalability and reliability, Excalibur integrates seamlessly with major cloud-based Kubernetes services:
+To ensure operational simplicity and reliable scaling, Excalibur integrates natively with leading managed Kubernetes services:

 • Azure Kubernetes Services (AKS)